alvinhus/completethetask2/README.md

 # completethetask2
 Test task 2 assignment
-The task is done using Vagrant Version 2.0.0, virtualbox and AWS Operating system used for virtualbox and aws is ubuntu/xenial64
+The task is done using Vagrant Version 2.0.0, virtualbox, ansible2.4 and AWS Operating system used for virtualbox and aws is ubuntu/xenial64

 Prerequisites